Intervention/docs/httpauth/v5/api/authenticator.md

 ---
 title: "Authenticator"
 subtitle: "Using the HTTP Authenticator"
-lead: "Learn how to use the HTTP Authenticator library for securing resources with Basic or Digest authentication in PHP.
-Leveraging secure vaults and configuring custom failure messages.
-Includes code examples for effortless integration."
+lead: "Secure PHP resources with HTTP Basic and Digest authentication.
+Configure vaults, custom failure messages, and integrate effortlessly with code examples."
 sort: 0
 ---